mmistakes/minimal-mistakes/README.md

 # Local development

 The site needs to be built and served by a web browser.
-To do them at the same time use the following command, in the root of your project:
+To do both of those things at the same time use the following command, in the root of your project:

 ```bash